Dr Robert Smith is a consultant interventional cardiologist who treats private and NHS patients at Royal Brompton and Harefield hospitals.

 He is co-directs the Harefield primary angioplasty meeting with Dr Miles Dalby.
 This is an annual meeting where live cases are discussed with staff involved in primary angioplasty.

-He has taught others how to perform transcatheter procedures, such as MitraClip, across the world, including in Kuwait.
+He has taught others how to perform transcatheter procedures, such as MitraClip, across the world.